Eklutna Dam

 The Eklutna Dam, also referred to as the New Eklutna Dam or Upper Eklutna Dam, is an embankment dam on the Eklutna River about 30 mi northeast of Anchorage in Alaska, United States.
 The primary purpose of the dam is hydroelectric power generation and it supports a 47 MW power plant.
 It was first completed in 1929 but was rehabilitated or rebuilt on several occasions over its history.
-Ownership of the dam and power plant is shared by Anchorage Municipal Light & Power, Chugach Electric and Matanuska Electric.
+Ownership of the dam and power plant is shared by Chugach Electric and Matanuska Electric.